Cat Adoption Process

 If you have additional questions, you can contact us.
 Please understand we may not have any additional information about specific cats or kittens listed for adoption.
 Response times vary but can take up to 48 hours.

 Most cats are available to go home with you right away.
-If you’re adopting in person, you may take your new kitty home immediately.
+If you’re adopting in person, you may be able to take your new kitty home immediately.
 For virtual adoptions, pick-ups are scheduled for as soon as possible following your adoption counseling session.
 Depending on where your new cat is being housed, you may be picking up from our Sherwood shelter, a foster home, or one of our offsite adoption locations.
 You will get all the details about how to schedule and pick-up your cat once your adoption is approved.